seanredmond/heniautos/docs/equations.rst

 [323, 324, 350, 351]

 There is no overlap of the possible DOYs of Tha 22 with those of Prytany 10.5.
-Pritchett and Neugebauer who believe in the Rule of Aristotle and the absolute regularity of prytanies hypothesize that intercalated days earlier in the calendar (*The Calendars of Athens*.
+Pritchett and Neugebauer, who believe in the Rule of Aristotle and the absolute regularity of prytanies, hypothesize that intercalated days earlier in the calendar (*The Calendars of Athens*.
 Cambridge: Harvard University Press, 1947, p.
 56).
 This could result, for instance in Tha 22 not being DOY 348 but DOY 351 if three